Nimith-M-Gowda/Musicplayer/README.md

 ##### You can connect your Spotify account and pull your playlist and associated tracks.

-1. Add clientID , clientSecret and redirectUri in you .env file
+1. Add clientID , clientSecret and redirectUri in your .env file
 2. npm install
 3. npm start